 And yet, there are considerable hurdles to implement them.
 Firstly, AI-powered chatbots are hardly perfect.
 How many times have we had a hilarious encounter with a chatbot which keeps giving us answers we never asked?

 Often, the very utility of conversational AI-powered chatbots is questionable.
 Chatbots can at best answer simple questions.
-But, depending on the complexity of a website, such abilities may not be required at all.
+But, depending on the complexity of a website development, such abilities may not be required at all.

 All of this of course leaves many business owners hanging in the dark.
 Should they go for a chatbot or not?
 In the following paragraphs, we shall explore what chatbots are and whether they might be an asset worth investing in.